Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-3.md

 Think about the data types defined in your getWeather query Type...

-In this case you won't have the temperature.
+In this case, you won't have the temperature.
 But you will have a message.

 <!-- > -->

 Your goal here is to return temperature, humidity, etc. sometimes, and include cod, and message sometimes.
 Don't overthink the solution (it may be easier than you first think).
 Talk it over with other students.

-Here's a clue: if you make a query for temperature with an invalid zip code then temperature should be null!
+Here's a clue: if you make a query for temperature with an invalid zip code then the temperature should be null!

 <!-- > -->